CAMRA

 Food available.
 Garden with play facilities for children.
 Saturday

-and Sunday roasts are worth a visit at very inexpensive prices.
+and Sunday roasts are worth a visit at under £5.00 for the

 Villa